- Diplomate of American Board of Psychiatry and Neurology (Psychiatry)

 Psychiatric and psychotherapeutic training teach that a doctor or therapist should be a "blank slate".
 Research, however, shows that relationships are at the core of both personal happiness and successful treatment outcomes.
 I don't believe in blank slate treatment.
 You probably won't be laying on my couch.
 We will probably share equally in our conversations.
 There will be little about our interaction that is mystical or stereotypical.
 Instead, I offer a modern approach to therapy and treatment in general.
 For me to ask of us to get in the trenches and work together collaboratively, we need to erase the power dynamics that get in the way.
 In that spirit, I don't hide my personality in sessions.
 I don't hide my interests or my experiences either.
 You, your goals, and the obstacles to those goals will be the main focus in sessions, but it will be the application of evidence-informed skills through our relationship for how achieve success.
-The goal of this unusual transparency and self-disclosure is to let you know who you're working with so you can more comfortably go to those difficult places with me, which is where change happens.
+The goal of this unorthodox transparency and self-disclosure is to let you know who you're working with so you can more comfortably go to those difficult places with me, which is where change happens.

 My wife and I were raised on the East Coast.
 We have lived in the Peninsula since 2007.
 My wife is a high school teacher and is involved in other capacities with the youth of our community.